We are wrapping up our series on Intentional Relational Evangelism and how we are using it.

 But still, given our general fear of starting conversations with complete strangers, why should we do it?
 First of all, the originator of initiative evangelism was Jesus.
 We learn in Romans 3:10-12 that no one seeks God on their own.
 Yet in Luke 19:10, Jesus came to seek and save us.
 He took the initiative to come to us, commanded us to do likewise, and to take the gospel to everyone (John 20:21 and Mark 16:15 are some examples of this).
 We then see that the example set by the Apostles and the early church was to initiate conversations with others.
 Acts is full of stories like this.

 In high school as I became more and more familiar with 3Story (which is a method of what is called relational evangelism), it became something I grew more comfortable doing.
 It is exciting to think about the impact that students can have for Christ merely by sharing their whole life, including their relationship with Christ with people they already know.
 Then I went to college.
 Early on, I became involved in Campus Crusade for Christ (soon to be renamed Cru).
-One thing that Cru does well is initiative evangelism, which is where students and staff start conversations with other students that they don’t know.
+One thing that Cru does well is initiative evangelism, which is where students and staff take the initiative to start conversations with other students, both those that they know and don’t know yet.
 Now, I know what many of you might be thinking and I was thinking the same thing.
 When I thought of initiative evangelism, I thought of someone going door to door, his KJV at the ready, asking if you would like to know Jesus.
 This is something that I felt I would never be able to do, and every fiber of my being wanted to fight against the very idea of talking to people I didn’t know.